 The TEE simulator course is delivered in four components:

 - Pre-reading eLearning tutorials and 20 online case studies.
-This provides the knowledge base to perform and interpret basic TEE.
+This provides the knowledge base to perform and interpret basic TOE.

 - Post-workshop Case Studies and Exam.
 10 online cases to perform using the simulator.
 The participant in their own time will work through a case study, acquiring images, interpreting pathology, writing a report and completing assessments relevant to the case.
 At the end of this stage, there is an online MCQ exam.